FIRST-Tech-Challenge/fmltc/terraform/README.md

 - A new Google Cloud project with billing enabled.
 [Instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 - A Terraform Installation.
 [Instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started)
 - Gradle.
 [Instructions](https://gradle.org/install/)
-- A service key for the Google Cloud project (Granted Owner role).
+- A service key for the Google Cloud project (Granted Owner role), stored in [Secrets Manager](https://console.cloud.google.com/security/secret-manager)  Note that terraform will not enable this api.
+Secrets are managed manually, out of band of, the rest of the infrastructure.

 ## General Guidelines